heidtna/CPP_FractionClass/README.md

 PROGRAM INPUT
     Input for this program can either be through the keyboard at the terminal or through redirected input.
+    Input is assumed to be fractions (i.e. '3/4').
+Deviations will cause unexpected output.

 PROGRAM OUTPUT
     Program will first output the 'fraction' object created